truenas/middleware/docs/userguide/index.rst

  DmNfwrRSxLjDvUzfywnjFHlKk/+TQIT1gg1QQaj21PJD9pnDVF0AiJrWyWnR root@freenas.local

-Go to *PULL* and paste (or append) the copied key into the SSH Public Key field of :menuselection:`Account --> Users --> View Users --> root --> Modify User`, or the username of the specified rsync user account.
+Go to *PULL* and paste (or append) the copied key into the "SSH Public Key" field of :menuselection:`Account --> Users --> View Users --> root --> Modify User`, or the username of the specified rsync user account.
 The paste for the above example is shown in Figure 6.3d.
 When pasting the key, ensure that it is pasted as one long line and, if necessary, remove any extra spaces representing line breaks.

 **Figure 6.3d: Pasting the User's SSH Public Key**